White Sox vs. Brewers Player Props Betting Odds

-Player props can be found for Christian Yelich and Luis Robert, among others, when the Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 7:15 PM ET.
+Player prop bet odds for Christian Yelich, Luis Robert and others are listed when the Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!